unscrewedakshit/Data-structures-and-Algorithms/README.md

 # Data-structures-and-Algorithms

-This repositories contains Important Data structures and algorithms questions and concepts which from leetcode, gfg etc solved by me.
+This repositories contains Important Data structures and algorithms concepts and questions which from leetcode, GFG etc solved by me.